TheGrayDot/barcomic_server/README.md

 An HTTP API for receiving comic book barcodes from the Barcomic Android application

+## Barcomic App

+The Barcomic application for Android and iOS (which leverages this HTTP API) is in active development and not currently publicly available.
+Unsure of the release date, but aiming to release before end of 2023.

 ## Latest Releases

 - [Linux 64bit (`barcomic-linux`)](https://github.com/TheGrayDot/barcomic_server/releases/latest/download/barcomic-linux)